 The department does not collect or have access to information that would allow it to find and estimate the potentially affected number of small businesses.
 It is impossible to estimate the number of small businesses affected by the proposed rules.
-The only small businesses affected by these rules are registered sanitarians practicing in small business settings.
+The only small businesses affected by these rules are health practitioners practicing in small business settings.
 The department does not track or have access to this type of information since it is not a data repository.
-There is no expected economic impact on small businesses because of the proposed rules.
+The probable impact on small business is small.